Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 ## Note

 - Just don't consider the statements & decide the time function.
-We should also analyze the statments deep.
+We should also analyze the statements deep.
 So, we don't miss anything.

 ______END________________________